CircleCI-Archived/api-preview-docs/docs/api-changes.md

 ### GET openapi.json or GET openapi.yml
 Gives you the current production OpenAPI spec for the v2 API (eg: <https://circleci.com/api/v2/openapi.json> )

+### GET /insights/:project-slug/workflows?branch=":branch-name"
+Retrieve aggregate data about project workflows for a specified branch.
+The aggregation window is the shorter of the last 90 days, or the last 250 executions.
+If no branch is selected, CircleCI will provided data for the default branch.
+The payload contains the following fields:

+- Workflow name
+- Aggregation window start (UTC)
+- Aggregation window end (UTC)
+- Successful runs
+- Failed runs
+- Total runs
+- Success rate
+- Throughput (average number of runs / day)
+- Total credits used
+- Duration statistics: max, min, mean, median, p95, standard deviation (all in seconds)

-### GET /insights/:project-slug/workflows/:workflow-name?branch=``
+### GET /insights/:project-slug/workflows/:workflow-name?branch=":branch-name"
-Retrieve the recent 250 runs (within the last 90 days) of a named workflow for a specified branch.
+Retrieve the recent 250 runs (within the last 90 days) of a named project workflow for a specified branch.
 If no branch is selected, CircleCI will provide data for the default branch.
 The payload contains the following fields:

 - Workflow ID
 - Status
 - Credits used
 - Duration (seconds)
 - Created at (UTC)
 - Stopped at (UTC)